Waboodoo/HTTP-Shortcuts/docs/scripting.md

 const title = result.children[0].children[0].text;
 ```

-As a second parameter, you can provide a query to search for and parse only specific parts of the HTML.
+As a second argument, you can provide a query to search for and parse only specific parts of the HTML.
 In this case, the returned value is an array of all found elements.
-By default, this query string is interpreted as a CSS-style selector, but you can also provide an XPath query by passing the string "xpath" as the third parameter.
+By default, this query string is interpreted as a CSS-style selector, but you can also provide an XPath query by passing the string "xpath" as the third argument.
 ```js
 const myHTML = '...'; // same as in the example above